 More Wear on Your Suspension System

-All of the elements of your suspension system are affected when your shocks and struts start to go bad.
+All of the elements of your suspension system are affected when your shocks and struts start to go bad — and may cause you to ask yourself "why is my car squealing?"
 Control arms and ball joints are strained by the extra movement of the vehicle, which makes them vulnerable to breaking.
 The vibrations can wear down joints and bearings, which leads to them being replaced — or it could cause problems with other parts of your car.
 So, not only could this mean big repair bills down the road, but it also can make your vehicle unsafe.

 Overall Driving/Riding Comfort